playcanvas/developer.playcanvas.com/content/en/tutorials/ui-elements-stats-counter.md

 ## Scripts

 We have a script on each button to allow us to change their texture based on hover states.
 This is similar to the script found in [this tutorial][9].
 We also have a script to handle our progress bar.
+There is more info on progress bars in [this tutorial][10].

 The main script that handles the interactions for each stat is `uiStats`: